 The main part of this document serves as an overview of the evaluation framework presented in a form appropriate for all stakeholders.

-Those performing the library evaluations require the technical details of the tests and the test data sets presented in Appendix C and accompanying documents.
+Those performing the library evaluations require the technical details of the tests and the test data sets presented in a separate document and accompanying documents.
 The test descriptions in this main document describe the categories of tests, omitting technical detail, and are accompanied by illustrative individual tests using data drawn from UASG004 - Use Cases for UA Readiness Evaluation.

 Background